AbstractLeap/dashing/docs/sessions.md

+---
+queries: true
+---

+# Sessions

 The IConfiguration, IDatabase and ISession interfaces are the main entry points for Dashing.
-Your IConfiguration details how your domain model is mapped to the database, the IDatabase lets you perform sql queries by creating ISessions.
+Your IConfiguration details how your domain model is mapped to the database and the IDatabase lets you perform sql queries by creating ISessions.

-There are pretty much two methods available for getting an ISession, both of which are defined on the IDatabase interface.
+There are essentially two methods available for getting an ISession, both of which are defined on the IDatabase interface.
 They are BeginSession and BeginTransactionLessSession.
- BeginSession will generally wrap your connection in an IDbTransaction so that you can commit/rollback your work as you wish while BeginTransactionLessSession will simply open a connection to the database without a transaction.
+ BeginSession will begin an IDbTransaction inside your connection so that you can commit/rollback your session as you wish while BeginTransactionLessSession will simply open a connection to the database without a transaction.

 BeginSession